curl/curl/docs/EARLY-RELEASE.md

  - Is there a security advisory rated high or critical?
  - Is there a data corruption bug?
  - Did the bug cause an API/ABI breakage?
+ - Will the problem annoy an non-insignificant share of the user population?

-If the answer is yes to one or more of the above, an early release might indeed be warranted.
+If the answer is yes to one or more of the above, an early release might be warranted.

 More questions to ask ourselves when doing the assessment if the answers to the three ones above are all 'no'.